 The Residents are an experimental music and visual arts group largely shrouded in mystery and myth.
-The Residents began recording in 1969, although many of these recordings from their early years have still gone unreleased to this day.
-The earliest material from The Residents, traded among bootlegs, was recorded in 1971.
-The Residents' first official release, Santa Dog, was released in 1972.
+The Residents began recording in 1967, although many of these recordings from their early years have still gone unreleased to this day.
+The earliest material from the group, traded among bootlegs, was recorded around 1969.
+In 1972, the group adopted the name The Residents and issued their first official release, Santa Dog.

 Allmusic had this to say about the Residents: "Over the course of a recording career spanning several decades, the Residents remained a riddle of Sphinx-like proportions; cloaking their lives and music in a haze of willful obscurity, the band's members never identified themselves by name, always appearing in public in disguise -- usually tuxedos, top hats and giant eyeball masks -- and refusing to grant media interviews.
 Drawing inspiration from the likes of fellow innovators including Harry Partch, Sun Ra, and Captain Beefheart & His Magic Band, the Residents channelled the breadth of American music into their idiosyncratic, satiric vision, their mercurial blend of electronics, distortion, avant-jazz, classical symphonies and gratingly nasal vocals reinterpreting everyone from John Philip Sousa to James Brown while simultaneously expanding the boundaries of theatrical performance and multimedia interaction.